 It consists of an Author who has written one or more Publications.
 A Publication can be a Book or a BlogPost.
 A Book might have been published by one Publisher.

 The FROM clause defines from which entities the data gets selected.
 Hibernate, or any other JPA implementation, maps the entities to the according database tables.

 The syntax of a JPQL FROM clause is similar to SQL but uses the entity model instead of table or column names.
 The following code snippet shows a simple JPQL query in which I select all Author entities.

 As you can see, I reference the Author entity instead of the author table and assign the identification variable a to it.
 The identification variable is often called alias and is similar to a variable in your Java code.
 It is used in all other parts of the query to reference this entity.

 Joining multiple entities

-If you want to select data from multiple entities, like all authors and the books they’ve written, you have to join the entities in the FROM clause.
+If you want to select data from more than one entity, e.g., all authors and the books they’ve written, you have to join the entities in the FROM clause.
 The easiest way to do that is to use the defined associations of an entity like in the following code snippet.

 SELECT a, b FROM Author a JOIN a.books b

 The definition of the Author entity provides all information Hibernate needs to join it to the Book entity, and you don’t have to provide an additional ON statement.
 In this example, Hibernate uses the primary keys of the Author and Book entity to join them via the association table of the many-to-many association.